 A bit of an intro here- I usually don’t write on these sorts of topics anymore.
+I mean- who talks about Sati System in India these days?
 But let’s just consider it a bonus.
 So here’s how it went one sort-of-soothing day in college.

 For some reason, I don’t particularly remember what, but my English teacher was off the syllabus and discussing politics that day.
 More than the opinion he had about the government, I admired the way he cautiously avoided mentioning any name out loud.